zatton/Rythm.js/README.md

 /* Plug your computer microphone to rythm.js
  * This function return a promise resolved when the microphone is up.
+ * Require your website to be run in HTTPS
  */
 rythm.plugMicrophone().then(function(){...})